Cook Like Czechs

 To make Czech bublanina, you need:

-• Heavy cream; with a fat content exceeding 30 %.
-Please, do not use light cream.
-No extra oil is added to the batter, it is the high-fat cream that makes the cake soft and moist.
+• Heavy cream - with a fat content above 30 percent.
+Please do not use light cream.
+There is no extra oil or butter added to the batter, so it is the high-fat cream that makes the cake wonderfully soft and moist.

-• Eggs; warmed to room temperature.
+• Eggs - warmed to room temperature.
 Take the eggs out of the refrigerator at least two hours in advance.
-If you forget, I have a handy trick for you: dip the eggs in warm water for 10 minutes.
+If you forget, here is a handy trick: place the eggs in a bowl of warm water for about 10 minutes.

-• Lemon zest; freshly grated from an organic or thoroughly washed lemon.
-The lemon zest will add even more flavor to the bubble.
+• Lemon zest - freshly grated from an organic or thoroughly washed lemon.
+The zest adds a lovely citrus aroma.

-• Strawberries; fresh & ripe, rather smaller pieces, or cut them in half.
-Use other fruits if you don't have fresh strawberries on hand (see above).
+• Strawberries - fresh and ripe, ideally smaller ones, or cut larger berries in half.
+You can also use other fruits if strawberries are out of season (see above).

 Next, prepare this:

-• Powdered sugar; to dust the bublanina cake before serving
+• Powdered sugar - for dusting the bublanina just before serving

-• Butter/vegetable oil + sifted breadcrumbs or flour; to grease & sprinkle the sheet cake
+• Butter/vegetable oil + sifted breadcrumbs or flour - to grease and coat the baking sheet.
+Looking for a quick fix?
+Just line the sheet with parchment paper instead.

 ➜ Instructions with photos

-STEP 1: Wash the strawberries under running water and remove any remaining dirt.
-Remove the green hull and leave the strawberries in a colander to drain.
+STEP 1: Wash the strawberries gently under cold running water to remove any dirt.
+Hull them by removing the green tops, then leave them in a colander to drain properly.

 Fresh strawberries cleaned in a colander.

-STEP 2: Grease a baking tray with a piece of butter or other fat and dust with fine breadcrumbs or plain flour.
+STEP 2: Grease a baking tray with a small piece of butter or a drizzle of oil, then dust it with fine breadcrumbs or plain flour.
+Alternatively, line the tray with parchment paper.

 Prepared baking dish - greased and floured.

-STEP 3: Crack the eggs, warmed to room temperature, into a large bowl.
-Using a hand mixer fitted with the whisk attachment beat the eggs until foamy.
+STEP 3: Crack the eggs, warmed to room temperature, into a large mixing bowl.
+Using a hand mixer fitted with the whisk attachment, beat the eggs until foamy.
 Gradually add the granulated sugar while increasing the speed.
-Be patient, this process takes about five minutes.
-Don't be afraid to set the mixer to a higher speed.
+Be patient, this step takes about five minutes.
+Do not be afraid to set the mixer to a higher speed once the sugar is incorporated.

 Whipped batter for bublanina cake.

-STEP 4: Reduce the blender speed to the minimum.
-Gradually add the flour mixed with baking powder and heavy cream to the beaten egg foam.
-Stir continuously.
-Finally, add the lemon zest.
+STEP 4: Reduce the mixer speed to the lowest setting.
+Gradually add the flour mixed with baking powder, along with the heavy cream, into the beaten egg foam.
+Stir continuously until just combined.
+Finally, fold in the lemon zest.

-STEP 5: Pour the semi-liquid batter onto the prepared baking sheet.
-Cover with drained strawberries.
+STEP 5: Pour the smooth, semi-liquid batter onto the prepared baking sheet and spread it evenly.
+Scatter the drained strawberries generously over the top.

 Pouring semi-liquid batter onto a baking dish.

-STEP 6: Place the bublanina in an oven preheated to 170 °C (lower and upper heating).
-Bake for about 30 minutes, until the surface turns golden brown.
+STEP 6: Place the bublanina in an oven preheated to 340 °F (170 °C), using both upper and lower heat.
+Bake for about 30 minutes, or until the surface turns a beautiful golden brown.

 Bublanina before baking.